While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 communications.
 It is fully connected.
 We cannot pass it

-again, trying to accept
+to listen again, trying to accept

 additional connections.